missmatsuko/lighthouse-labs-challenge/2019-05/README.md

 > ##### Hint
 > Okay, the hint here is that we have given you the method you need to run.
 You need to make a loop.
 This loop needs to run ten times, calling the `LARRY.quack()` method we've given you.
 Here is the material on loops again on [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-construct-for-loops-in-javascript).

+#### Challenge #8
+The little duck-shaped robot shudders back and forth for a moment, and his eyes flash as he releases a barrage of ten quacks.
+"Thank you!" he exclaims.

+"COMMUNICATION MODULE NEEDED," LARRY blares suddenly.
+He repeats it twice more - he’s rather insistent!
+Luckily, you've got the code for this.
+Load the module called "communication" using `findModuleIndex()` and `loadModule()` from before.

+> ##### Hint
+> Now we are back in business!
+Let's go back to using `findModuleIndex()` and `loadModule()` to get some communication going!